-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

 The 'Meghan effect': Her style is winning her fans

-The actress' style is a casual and minimalist California girl-meets-downtown-Toronto style that Markle has dubbed "Aspirational Girl Next Door".
+The actress' style is a casual and minimalist California-girl-meets-downtown-Toronto style that Ms Markle has dubbed "Aspirational Girl Next Door".

-It's a uniform - jeans, simple shirts, flats, a nice coat - Dishaw says "she's gotten it down to an art".
+It's a uniform - jeans, simple shirts, flats, a nice coat - and Dishaw says "she's gotten it down to an art".

-Markle didn't veer from the look during her first public appearance at the Invictus Games with Prince Harry, even wearing a favourite pair of distressed jeans Dishaw says are still "hotly, hotly debated" on the blog.
+Ms Markle didn't veer from the look during her first public appearance at the Invictus Games with Prince Harry, even wearing a favourite pair of distressed jeans Dishaw says are still "hotly, hotly debated" on the blog.

 Her style, which includes accessible pieces from chain stores, is easy to imitate.

-Markle already had a reputation as a fashion maven from her now defunct lifestyle site, The Tig.
+Ms Markle already had a reputation as a fashion maven from her now defunct lifestyle site, The Tig.

 She also helped design two quickly sold-out capsule collections for Canadian retailer Reitmans.
 The collections were made up of affordable pieces based on her personal style and that of her Suits character, Rachel Zane.

-Dishaw and her colleague also run a site dedicated to Kate Middleton, and Dishaw says she's seen interest move from what Kate wears to "really getting on board with the Meghan style".
+Dishaw and her colleague also run a site dedicated to Ms Markle's future sister-in-law, the Duchess of Cambridge.
+Dishaw says she's seen interest move from what the duchess wears to "really getting on board with the Meghan style".

 "It's really interesting for us to see this shift in royal fandom - this big shift towards Meghan and distancing themselves from Kate," she says.